ewebber/whatspeakersneed/index.md

 ## Preparing for the talks

+### What information can you tell people about the audience?

+- What sectors do they work in?
+- What is their experience in the topics that the speaker is covering?

 ### Can speakers use their own laptop?

 *Many speakers prefer to use their own kit because it is set up in the way they like and many edit slides up to the last moment*